-An organization that doesn’t discriminate based on gender, sex, religion, color, sexual orientation is a safe place for employees to be in.
+An organization that doesn’t discriminate based on gender, sex, religion questions, color, sexual orientation is a safe place for employees to be in.
 This is an important question you need in your work culture survey to know if your employees think this organization is where they want to be.

 10. Do you understand how your work impacts the organization’s business goals?